 For information about the agreement, and a description of the steps involved for authors, see the Cambridge University Press information page for the Read and Publish agreement with the Big Ten Academic Alliance.
 For more information, contact firstname.lastname@example.org.

-University of Nebraska authors whose articles are accepted for publication in the Open Access journals PLoS Biology and PLoS Medicine after January 1, 2021 will not be required to pay an Article Processing Charge (APC).
+University of Nebraska authors whose articles are accepted for publication in the Open Access journals PLoS Biology, PLoS Medicine, and PLoS Sustainability and Transformation after January 1, 2021 will not be required to pay an Article Processing Charge (APC).
 Articles with a corresponding author affiliated with any of the University of Nebraska campuses, or a corresponding author from another PLOS Community Action Program-member institution, are eligible.
 If the corresponding author is not from the University of Nebraska or another member institution, but some of the coauthors are, the APC will be discounted.

-Authors should be careful to indicate their institutional affiliation when submitting their articles to PLoS Biology and PLoS Medicine to ensure that the publisher’s editorial management system identifies them correctly as eligible for the OA publication charge waiver.
+Authors should be careful to indicate their institutional affiliation when submitting their articles to PLoS Biology, PLoS Medicine, and PLoS Sustainability and Transformation to ensure that the publisher’s editorial management system identifies them correctly as eligible for the OA publication charge waiver.

 For more information, contact email@example.com.